Anita Garibaldi

-Anita Garibaldi (/pt-BR/, /it/; born Ana Maria de Jesus Ribeiro; 30 August 1821 – 4 August 1849) was a Brazilian republican revolutionary.
-She was the wife and comrade-in-arms of Italian revolutionary Giuseppe Garibaldi.
+Anita Garibaldi (/pt-BR/, /it/; born Ana Maria de Jesus Ribeiro; 30 August 1821 – 4 August 1849) was a Brazilian naturalized Italian republican revolutionary, who was the wife and comrade-in-arms of Italian revolutionary Giuseppe Garibaldi.
 Their partnership epitomized the spirit of the 19th century's Age of Romanticism and revolutionary liberalism.

 Early life

-Ana Maria de Jesus Ribeiro was born on August 30, 1821, in Laguna, a part of the Kingdom of Brazil, a constituent kingdom of the United Kingdom of Portugal, Brazil and the Algarves – a year prior to the country's independence – into a poor family of Azorean Portuguese descent.
+Ana Maria de Jesus Ribeiro was born on 30 August 1821, in Laguna, a part of the Kingdom of Brazil, a constituent kingdom of the United Kingdom of Portugal, Brazil and the Algarves – a year prior to the country's independence – into a poor family of Azorean Portuguese descent.
 She was the third of ten children born to Maria Antônia de Jesus Antunes and Bento Ribeiro da Silva, a tropeiro.
 In 1835, at the young age of fourteen years, Anita was forced to marry Manuel Duarte Aguiar, who abandoned her in order to join the Imperial Army.